Sophia-G-Chan/MYTE/README.md

 - Or if you only use calendar without to-do list, this does not account for completion of task.
 - Example of others having this [problem](https://answers.microsoft.com/en-us/msoffice/forum/all/how-can-i-integrate-the-to-do-tasks-into-the/9ba1819a-40e6-42da-9805-8f99a3cb0deb)

-JouneyTaks address this by helping users organize tasks wihtin the context of their busy schedules, avoiding task overload while accounting for both meetings and personal tasks.
+JouneyTaks addresses this by helping users organize tasks wihtin the context of their busy schedules, avoiding task overload while accounting for both meetings and personal tasks.

 ### User Profile

 JourneyTask is for:
 - A user that wants to make a to-do lists but have it accessible from any device connected to the internet.
-- A user who juggles multiple responsibilities and needs help managing time-based tasks.
+- A user who juggles multiple responsibilities and needs help managing time-based tasks at work.
+    - **special consideration** would be needed for extra security as large companies may not want a 3rd party app accessing their calendar data.
 - A user who needs help balancing school work, assignments, extracurriculars, and study time.
 - A user who needs to coordinate family activities, personal tasks, and work commitments.
-- A neurodiverse user who needs flexible scheduling and better task organization.
+- A neurodiverse user who needs flexible scheduling, better task organization, and customization.

 ### Features

-List the functionality that your app will include.
-These can be written as user stories or descriptions with related details.
-Do not describe _how_ these features are implemented, only _what_ needs to be implemented.
+- As a user, I want to be able to add tasks to my to-do list
+- As a user, I want to be able to edit any task in my to-do list
+- As a user, I want to be able to read all my current tasks in my to-do list
+- As a user, I want to be able to delete a tasks in my to-do list.

-- As a user I want to be able to...
+- As a user, I want to be able to see my scheduled tasks in a daily, weekly, or monthly calendar view

 ## Implementation
 1. Basic components